Eng-YasminKotb/NodeJS_Level1/Module_4: NodeJS WebServer/README.md

      | JSON.parse(string)         | JSON.stringify(text)       |

-* the first to convert a string that is properly formatted with JSON into a javaScript object. the second to convert a javaScript object into a properly formatted JSON string.
+* the first to convert a string that is properly formatted with JSON into a javaScript object.

+* the second to convert a javaScript object into a properly formatted JSON string.

+#### Some questitions:

+- What are advantages of JSON over XML.
+- What is `Serializing` the and the `deSerializing`, how to applicate them